-GLOW: GLOW is a financial literacy and college financial planning curriculum.
+High School Counselors use specific Naviance lessons strategically in grades 9-12 to review college/career scholarships, resume-building, and pathways to achieve desired careers.
+Education Foundation of WCPS Financial Literacy Curriculum is a financial literacy and college financial planning curriculum.
 Along with the support of local mentors, the curriculum helps students overcome the challenges of financial literacy and funding, empowering them to apply to, attend, and graduate from college and reach their greatest potential.
-The WCPS Education Foundation provided funding to begin a pilot program of the GLOW Financial Literacy and College Financial Planning Program at South Hagerstown High during the 2013-14 school year.
-The program curriculum was piloted with 11th and 12th grade students who are enrolled in the Advancement Via Individual Determination (AVID) elective course, in which students learn basic financial concepts such as:
+The Education Foundation of WCPS provides curriculum and mentors for students in the Advancement Via Individual Determination (AVID) elective in North Hagerstown High School, Smithsburg High School, and South Hagerstown High School.
+Students learn basic financial concepts such as:

-Saving
+- Saving

 - Budgeting

 - Bank accounts

 - Credit/debit

 - Predatory lending

 - Planning/forecasting

 - Debt management

 While learning the value of a college education, students also learn about the costs associated with higher education.
 They develop a personal budget projecting tuition costs and other expenses and identify sources of revenue, including financial aid, loans, scholarship opportunities, family contribution, and employment earnings.
-The WCPS Education Foundation has expanded the GLOW curriculum to 9th through 12th grades at four of the county High Schools: North Hagerstown High School, Smithsburg High School, South Hagerstown High School, and Williamsport High School.
-The GLOW curriculum has reached more than 650 students and volunteers have spent over 400 hours in the classroom.
-Plans are being made to expand the program into middle school as well.
+The Education Foundation of WCPS has expanded this curriculum into middle schools where it aligns with essential math curriculum standards.
+Plans are being made to expand the program into elementary schools and funding has been allocated to provide an immersive financial literacy experience that can be taught at all grade-levels.